Industry and Parliament Trust: Fellowships

-All Fellows receive a cartoon upon completion of their Fellowship, an original copy of which is retained at the British Cartoon Archive at the University of Kent.
+All Fellows receive a cartoon upon completion of their Fellowship.

-Governance and secretariat
+Governance

-The IPT Board of Trustees includes seven MPs and three members of the House of Lords.
+The IPT Board of Trustees includes six MPs and four members of the House of Lords.
 It also includes representatives from business, legal and parliamentary clerks.
-The current chair of the trustees is Baroness Prosser and the Presidents are the Speaker of the House of Commons, The Rt Hon Sir Lindsay Hoyle MP and the Speaker of the House of Lords, The Lord Fowler Kt PC.
+The current chair of the trustees is Liz Twist and the Presidents are the Speaker of the House of Commons, The Rt Hon Sir Lindsay Hoyle MP and the Speaker of the House of Lords, The Lord McFall of Alcluith.

 The Chief Executive is Nick Maher who began at the IPT in July 2011 having previously served in the Ministry of Defence on a team constructing a 'New Employment Model' for the Armed Forces.
 His predecessor was Sally Muggeridge, who served as Chief Executive for seven years.

-The IPT employs eleven members of staff, all based in Whitehall, London.
+The IPT employs ten members of staff, all based in Whitehall, London.
+Nick's dog, Lucy, also serves an important unpaid role as Chief Morale Booster.